zoelake/bopBotServer/README.md

-# bopBot Server Side Application
+## bopBot Server Side Application
-Server side application that handles all CRUD for [bopBot](https://github.com/zoelake/bopBot).
-Hosted remotely on Heroku alongside the bopBot database which is hosted on MongoDB; this allows bopBot to be run remotely without the use of a local host.
+The bopBot Server Side Application is an essential component of the [bopBot](https://github.com/zoelake/bopBot) project.
+Hosted on Cyclic, it serves as essential middleware to handle all of our CRUD (Create, Read, Update, and Delete) operations in tandem with the bopBot database on MongoDB.
+This setup enables bopBot to be deployed and run remotely without relying on a local host!